Inverse moment of the $B$-meson quasi distribution amplitude: Introduction

-It has been pointed out in \cite{Braun:2003wx} that there are no positive moments for $B$-meson LCDA, but the IM exists.
-Moreover, the first IM is an indispensable part of many factorization theorems in $B$ physics, e.g., the decay fraction of $B$-meson radiative decay~\cite{Beneke:2011nf} and $B \to P, V$ form factors (see~\cite{Shen:2021yhe} for a recent review).
+In this work, we will study the IM of $B$-meson quasi-DA.
+The $B$-meson LCDA in LaMET is of particular interest.
+It is an inherent part of soft-collinear factorization theorems for many exclusive $B$ decay reactions~\cite{Beneke:2000ry,Beneke:2001ev,Beneke:2001at,DescotesGenon:2002mw,Bauer:2002aj,Beneke:2003zv,Becher:2005fg,Li:2012nk,Lu:2022fgz}; moreover, it is also an essential element in the light-cone sum-rule studies of the $B$-meson decays~~\cite{Khodjamirian:2006st,Faller:2008tr,Gubernari:2018wyi,Wang:2015vgv,Wang:2017jow,Lu:2018cfc,Gao:2019lta}.
+The $B$-meson LCDA has been studied in the framework of quasi distribution amplitude~\cite{Kawamura:2018gqz,Wang:2019msf} and the reduced Ioffe-time distribution~\cite{Zhao:2020bsx} approaches.
+However, there are still no lattice results.
+It is still of great significance if the moment can be calculated from lattice QCD.
+There are no positive moments for $B$-meson LCDA~\cite{Braun:2003wx}, but the IM exists.
+Moreover, the first IM is an indispensable part of many factorization theorems in $B$ physics, e.g., the decay fraction of $B$-meson radiative decay~\cite{Beneke:2011nf,Wang:2016qii,Wang:2018wfj,Shen:2020hfq,Wang:2021yrr} and $B \to P, V$ form factors (see~\cite{Shen:2021yhe} for a recent review).
 Furthermore, the first IM is an essential parameter to build models for LCDA.
 The value of the first IM of $B$-meson LCDA has been estimated with various approaches, see, e.g., Refs.~\cite{Grozin:1996pq,Korchemsky:1999qb,Beneke:1999br,Ball:2003fq,Braun:2003wx}.
 However, there are few lattice-based calculations, and the precision has a large space to be improved.
 It will be of phenomenological significance to study the IM of quasi-DA, which may shed light on the evaluation of LCDA on the lattice.
-The natural questions are how the IM of quasi-DA is related to its light-cone counterpart, and how does IM of quasi-DA evolves with the renormalization scale and velocity of $B$-meson.

-In this paper, we will introduce the IM of $B$-meson quasi DA and perform a theoretical study on the first IM of $B$-meson quasi-DA in LaMET.
+In this Letter, we will introduce the IM of $B$-meson quasi DA and perform a theoretical study on the first IM of $B$-meson quasi-DA in LaMET.
 We will investigate the structure of IM of $B$-meson quasi-DA up to one-loop level.
 The renormalization, as well as one-loop matching between IMs of LCDA and quasi-DA, will be investigated.
-Since IM is a number instead of a distribution, a naive expectation of matching relation is a multiplication form; however, we will show that the naive expectation fails.
-The correct form of matching will be figured out in this work.

-The paper is organized as follows: in Sec.~II, we will introduce the concept of IM and logarithmic moments of $B$-meson quasi-DA; in Sec.~III, we will present the one-loop results, then discuss the renormalization and derive the renormalization group equation (RGE) in Sec.~IV; the one-loop matching will be discussed in Sec.~V; at last, we summarize our results and give an outlook for future researches in Sec.~VI.